-A Coast Guard rescue helicopter battled deteriorating weather and very limited visibility.
+A Coast Guard rescue helicopter battled deteriorating weather conditions and limited visibility.
 It had to hoist the pilot and 10 passengers to safety.

-The National Transportation Safety Board (NTSB) says the plane that crashed is a float equipped de Havilland Otter like this one.
+The National Transportation Safety Board (NTSB) says the plane that crashed is a float equipped de Havilland Otter single-engine aircraft.
 The pilot called 911 after the crash Tuesday morning.
 Everyone on board survived the crash, it's believed many are injured.
-The injuries do not appear to be life threatening.
+The injuries do not appear to be life-threatening.

-The plane took off from Prince of Wales Island Tuesday morning bound for Ketchikan, about 25 miles away.
-Initial reports are the plane went down about 2,000 feet up a mountain in rocky, tree-covered terrain.
+The plane took off Tuesday morning from Prince of Wales Island bound for Ketchikan, about 25 miles away.
+Initial reports say the plane went down about 2,000 feet up a mountain in rocky, tree-covered terrain.
 Visibility was reported at a quarter of a mile.

 There are reports the plane was one of the sightseeing flights that are popular in the region.
 A spokesman for the Alaska State Troopers called it "tremendous" that no one died in the crash.